top of page

 Dogs

-Atopic dermatitis in dogs typically starts with symptoms between the ages of 1-6 years, but may start as puppies.
-Symptoms can wax and wane, but in dogs, symptoms typically worsen up to the age of 6 and level off.
-As dogs with atopic dermatitis get older, they tend to get more frequent infections along with itchiness.The main symptoms of atopic dermatitis in dogs are itching and recurrent infections of the skin and ears.
-Dogs relieve itch by licking, chewing, scooting, rubbing, or scratching.
-Dogs rarely perform these behaviors out of boredom or anxiety, although being bored or anxious makes things worse.
 Infections are typically yeast and/or bacterial infections of the skin and ears.
 The ears may be the only affected area in some pets.
 Another area typically affected is the feet.
 If you look between the toes you may notice the skin there is red or your dog chews the feet or licks the legs.
 Then the armpits, abdomen, chest, under the neck, and anal area are often affected- the skin may be red, greasy, smelly or itchy.
-With long term issues, the skin becomes darker and become thicker.
+With long term issues, the skin becomes darker and thicker/rougher.
 The hair may be missing or shorter due to infections and chewing.
 Some terriers have their worst symptoms down their backs.
 Some dogs lick huge sores on their lower legs.
 Some dogs have red, runny eyes and may sneeze due to allergies.

 Cats

 Cats are usually over 1 year of age when symptoms start.
 The main symptom of atopic dermatitis in cats is itching.
 Cats will scratch, bite their skin, pull out hair, and overgroom to help relieve itch.
 Cats rarely perform these behaviors out of boredom or anxiety, although being bored or anxious makes things worse.
-Cats with atopic dermatitis get skin and ear infections much less often than dogs do, but they certainly occur.
+Cats with atopic dermatitis get skin and ear infections less often than dogs do, but they certainly occur.
 Cats most often make bald patches on themselves, usually the lower abdomen is the worst area, and with progression, raw areas are created with the cat’s raspy tongue.
 Cats often will scratch at the head with the hind leg and create scabs around the eyes and ears.
 Cats can manifest allergies with asthma too, but it is not common to have asthma and skin symptoms at the same time.
 Asthma causes coughing, and some people mistake this for "coughing up a hairball" but cats do not cough up hairballs, they vomit hairballs.

 Could my dog or cat have allergies?